ryanmphill/markdown-html-converter-client/README.md

 # Markdown HTML Converter

-This application converters markdown to HTML and vice versa
+This application converts markdown to HTML and vice versa